 Are you afraid you can’t keep up or will make a fool of yourself?
 Or that you don’t know the gym machines or hate asking for help?

-Many people have this pre-conceived notion that the gym is filled with people with perfect bodies.
+Many people have this pre-conceived notion that the gym is full of people with perfect bodies.
 This simply isn’t true.

 People visiting the gym and even those holding gym memberships are just like everyone else and everyone’s goal is to live a healthy and balanced lifestyle.
 Even if you’re really out of shape, don’t worry about it and don’t obsess over your appearance.
 You’ll find many supportive people every place you go.